-The gymnasium is located in the Main Building, behind the Welcome Center (Clifton Campus).
-It is open at designated times (generally when it is not being used for team practices or classes).
+The gymnasium is located on the first floor of the Main Building (Clifton Campus).
+It is open at designated times for general use.
 A SurgeCard is required to check out equipment.
 No food or drink is allowed in the gym.
 Gym shoes must be worn when using the gymnasium (street shoes with soft soles are not permitted).